hunter-teacher-cert/currdev_unit_plan-python/Python_Loops.md

 ---

 ## Tools Used
 This course is taught using Python.
 Python is a general-purpose programming language great for beginners.
 It is most praised for its elegant syntax and readable code, and it's quite powerful.
 Python is used by many large organizations, including Google and NASA, to do just about everything: including building apps, analyzing data, and system administration.
 Python will be the programming language that you use in both the Project STEM programming environment and in EarSketch.
+Pear Deck presentation!!

 ---

 ## Resources
-Introduction to Computer Science
+Introduction to Computer Science with Project STEM and Earsketch.

 ---